 Google controls all of the steps that involve logging into GTM and granting permission to Hotjar.
 The exact flow and page appearance may change, but the steps should not change much.

-Make sure you pick the Container that is installed on your site!
+Make sure you pick the GTM Container that is installed on your site

 Click Confirm and Create.

-Wait a few minutes, then click Verify Installation
+Wait a few minutes for Google to respond, then click Verify Installation.